openstack/bifrost/playbooks/roles/bifrost-create-dib-image/README.md

 bifrost-create-dib-image
 ========================

-This role uses diskimage-builder to create a bootable disk image.
+This role uses diskimage-builder to create a bootable disk image or ramdisk.

 Requirements
 ------------